-Increase species diversity, a regionally appropriate mix of vegetation, mixed-age populations and a varied distribution of species throughout the City to protect and improve the vigor and the resilience of our urban forests.
+Increase species diversity, a regionally-appropriate mix of vegetation, mixed-age populations and a varied distribution of species throughout the City to protect and improve the vigor and the resilience of our urban forest.
 Align urban forest composition with consideration of predicted climate patterns.
-Plant appropriate native species in appropriate habitats.